ConservationMetrics/gc-scripts-hub/f/connectors/inaturalist/README.md

 - The script stays at or below ~60 requests per minute between paginated API calls, and pauses briefly between media downloads.
 - Photos are saved as `{photo_id}.{ext}` and sounds as `{sound_id}.{ext}` under `attachments/`.
 - Observations without visible coordinates are still stored with null geometry.
+- iNaturalist projects, or bounding boxes, can yield a huge amount of data!
+It is possible that when running this script, Windmill will time out after a default of 30 minutes.
+If that is the case, you will need to increase instance-wide job timeout settings to a sane higher value, and restart the Windmill web app.

 ## Future work: supporting private or obscured coordinates